shawn2030/hello-world/README.md

-trying to understand how github works.
+trying to understand github. going through the guide.

+i have made the changes